William M. Branham: Later life

-Teaching ministry

 As the healing revival began to wane, many of Branham's contemporaries moved into the leadership of the emerging Charismatic movement, which emphasized use of spiritual gifts.
 The Charismatic movement is a global movement within both Protestant and non-Protestant Christianity that supports the adoption of traditionally Pentecostal beliefs, especially the spiritual gifts (charismata).
 The movement began in the teachings of the healing revival evangelists and grew as their teachings came to receive broad acceptance among millions of Christians.

 At the same time the Charismatic movement was gaining broad acceptance, Branham began to transition to a teaching ministry.
 He began speaking on the controversial doctrinal issues he had avoided for most of the revival.
 By the 1960s, Branham's contemporaries and the Pentecostal denominations that had supported his campaigns regarded him as an extremely controversial teacher.

 The leadership of the Pentecostal churches pressed Branham to resist his urge to teach and to instead focus on praying for the sick.
 Branham refused, arguing that the purpose of his healing ministry was to attract audiences and, having thus been attracted, it was time to teach them the doctrines he claimed to have received through supernatural revelation.
-Branham argued that his entire ministry was divinely inspired and could not be selectively rejected or accepted, saying, "It's either all of God, or none of God".
+Branham argued that his entire ministry was divinely inspired and could not be selectively rejected or accepted, saying, "It's either all of God, or none of God."

 At first, Branham taught his doctrines only within his own church at Jeffersonville, but beginning in the 1960s he began to preach them at other churches he visited.
 His criticisms of Pentecostal organizations, and especially his views on holiness and the role of women, led to his rejection by the growing Charismatic movement and the Pentecostals from whom he had originally achieved popularity.
 Branham acknowledged their rejection and said their organizations "had choked out the glory and Spirit of God".
 As a result of their view of his teachings, many Pentecostals judged that Branham had "stepped out of his anointing" and had become a "bad teacher of heretical doctrine".

 Despite his rejection by the growing Charismatic movement, Branham's followers became increasingly dedicated to him during his later life.
 Some even claimed he was the Messiah, treated him as deity, and began to baptise and pray in his name.
 Branham quickly condemned their belief as heresy and threatened to stop ministering, but the belief persisted.
 Many followers moved great distances to live near his home in Jeffersonville and, led by Leo Mercer, subsequently set up a colony in Arizona following Branham's move to Tucson in 1962.

 Many believed the rapture was imminent and that it was necessary to be near Branham in Arizona to take part.
 Branham lamented Mercer and the actions of his group as he worried that a cult was potentially being formed among his most fanatical followers.
 Before he died, some of his followers had already begun compiling his sermons and treating them as oral scripture, with a significant minority of his followers believing in his divinity.